Æ

 • Preparation of Gen-Plates

-Functioning within a framework of standard operating policies and guidelines from Bruyère, Network of Networks (N2), and Health Canada, the Bruyère RI laboratory is staffed by certified Medical Laboratory Assistants with expertise in venipuncture and clinical research.
+Functioning within a framework of standard operating policies and guidelines from Bruyère Health, Network of Networks (N2), and Health Canada, the Bruyère Health Research Institute laboratory is staffed by certified Medical Laboratory Assistants with expertise in venipuncture and clinical research.
 Staff have training in Transportation of Dangerous Goods (TDG), Workplace Hazardous Material Information System (WHMIS), Laboratory Management System (LIMS), and are certified annually in laboratory Standard Operating Policies.

 All services around sample preparation for shipment within provincial, national, and international borders is provided by staff experienced in shipping samples using nitrogen containment carriers and working with central laboratories.